Echidna-Pentest/outlookC2/README.md

 Firstly, it is slower compared to HTTP/HTTPS reverse shells.
 This is an unavoidable characteristic due to the nature of email.

-One disadvantage is that, although I have added functionality to turn off notifications, some email clients may not allow this and some users may notice suspicious email which contains some powershell commands.
+One disadvantage is that, although I have added functionality to turn off notifications, some email software may not allow this and some users may notice suspicious email which contains some powershell commands.
 In this regard, one approach is to attach images to advertisement emails that users are likely to ignore, embedding instructions from the C2 using techniques such as steganography, and sending emails that do not raise suspicion (future work).

 Another disadvantage is that some companies may restrict the email address domains to which they send emails (for example, free email addresses like Gmail).
 In this case, it will be necessary to send emails using compromised credentials from domains like those used in a botnet.